infer-actively/pymdp/CONTRIBUTING.md

-# inferactively
+# pymdp

 *Borrowed below list from [here](https://github.com/netsiphds/netrd)*

-Welcome to `inferactively` and thanks for your interest in contributing!
+Welcome to `pymdp` and thanks for your interest in contributing!
 During development please make sure to keep the following checklists handy.
 They contain a summary of all the important steps you need to take to contribute to the package.
 As a general statement, the more familiar you already are